hyperledger/fabric/docs/source/Gerrit/gerrit.rst

 a reference to the final branch where the code should reside, once accepted.

-For the Hyperledger Fabric Project, the special branch is called ``refs/for/master``.
+For the Hyperledger Fabric repository, the special branch is called ``refs/for/master``.

 To push the current local development branch to the gerrit server, open